Rhetos/AspNetFormsAuth/Readme.md

 ## Authentication service API

-The JSON service is available at URI `<rhetos server>/Resources/AspNetFormsAuth/Authentication`, with the following methods.
+The JSON service is available at URI `<base URL>/Resources/AspNetFormsAuth/Authentication`, with the following methods.

 ### Login